sparticlesteve/cosmoflow-benchmark/README.md

 # CosmoFlow TensorFlow Keras benchmark implementation

+**WARNING: this repo is old.
+For the latest MLPerf HPC reference implementation of cosmoflow, see https://github.com/mlcommons/hpc/tree/main/cosmoflow**

 This is a an implementation of the [CosmoFlow](https://arxiv.org/abs/1808.04728) 3D convolutional neural network for benchmarking.
 It is written in TensorFlow with the Keras API and uses